 I could eat these all day long.
 Tart and sweet with a nutty crunchy base — these Raspberry Hazelnut Bars are seriously delicious.
 They are a perfect afternoon snack on their own with a cup of tea, and make a great dessert topped ‘à la mode’ with a little scoop of good vanilla ice cream.
-These little delights pack phytonutrients, fiber, and taste.
+These little delights pack flavor, phytonutrients, are a good source of fiber, and did I say they taste absolutely wonderful?
 Who could ask for more?

 1. Preheat the oven to 350 degrees.
 Butter and line 9 x 9-inch pan with two pieces of overlapping parchment.